AdaCore/spark2014/docs/lrm/source/statements.rst

-Assert_And_Cut, Assume and Loop_Invariant are the same as pragma Assert with respect to Syntax, Name Resolution, Legality Rules, Dynamic Semantics, and assertion policy.
-Apart from the legality rule that restricts the use of Loop_Invariant to a loop (see :ref:`loop_invariants`).
+Assert_And_Cut, Assume and Loop_Invariant are the same as pragma Assert with respect to Syntax, Name Resolution, Legality Rules, Dynamic Semantics, and assertion policy apart from the legality rule that restricts the use of Loop_Invariant to a loop (see :ref:`loop_invariants`).

 .. note:: (TJJ 21-Feb-2013) Loop_Invariant is partially covered in two separate